 A. NETA Certified Technicians must be employed by a NETA Accredited Company in order to be considered to have a valid certification card.
 To locate a NETA Accredited Company in your area, please click here.

 Q. I don't work for a NETA Accredited Company, but I want to be certified.
 How can I do that?

 A. NETA welcomes these types of inquiries.
-To learn more about NETA Certification and the requirements, please contact the NETA Office and ask to speak with the Member Relations Associate.
+To learn more about NETA Certification and the requirements, please contact the NETA office and ask to speak with the Membership Development Manager.
 You can reach them by emailing email@example.com, or by calling 888-300-6382.

 Q. How can I verify that a technician is a NETA Certified Technician?

 A. NETA Certified Technicians must be employed by a NETA Accredited Company in order to be considered to have a valid certification.
 All NETA Certified Technicians are issued certification cards, which are valid for one year and one month, from January 1st through January 31st of the following calendar year.
 To locate a NETA Accredited Company in your area, please click here.

 Subject: Exam Development

 Q. I think I could help make the certification program better.
 Is there a way for me to get involved?

 A. Yes.
 NETA has many volunteer opportunities, and encourages its members to be involved.
 If you are interested in participating, speak to your NETA Accredited Representative about exam item (question) writing opportunities that exist.
 If they aren't sure, they can always contact the NETA office for more information.